Key takeaways

 A positive feature of a stronger dollar is the lower cost of imported products from other countries.
 For example, if a car made in Germany is valued at €50,000 and then is imported to the U.S. when the dollar stands at $1.20 to €1, the retail price of the car in the U.S. would (theoretically) be $60,000 (20% more than its European price to reflect the currency exchange rate).
 If the dollar were to appreciate to $0.90 to €1, the car’s value in the U.S., using the same assumptions, would decline to $45,000, a significant savings for a U.S. consumer.

 However, a strong dollar can also detract from revenues generated by multinational companies based in the U.S. The net income earned from foreign sales will decrease once exchanged into dollars.
 A stronger dollar means U.S. companies that export products abroad will be less competitive because the price of the product translated into euros or another currency is higher, which can lead to lower sales as foreign buyers shift to lower cost alternatives.
+The impact on the bottom line for companies trading overseas may be limited, however.
+“They have tools to adjust currency risk, such as locating production facilities in countries where they do business, or using currency hedging strategies to offset any unfavorable currency movements,” says Haworth.

 Investment implications of dollar trends

-Corporate earnings can be affected by currency trends.
-Yet Haworth says the impact of currency movements shouldn’t be a major consideration for investors as they assess the value of specific stocks.
+Haworth says the impact of currency movements shouldn’t be a major consideration for investors as they assess the value of specific stocks.
 The same is not true, however, for U.S. investors who include overseas-based investments in their portfolios.

 Future value of the dollar